openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 the Credential Issuer may also decide that the current Access Token is longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) may be required under the Credential Issuer's discretion.
 The policies between the Credential Endpoint and the Authorization Server that may change the behavior of what is returned with a new Access Token are beyond the scope of this specification (see [@!RFC6749, section 7]).

 The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Credential Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.

+## One or two metadata files

+Some implementations may have a single metadata file containing the metadata for both the resource server (credential issuer) and the authorization server.
+Other implementations may have separate metadata files for the resource server and the authorization server.
+This section provides guidance to wallets and verifiers how to handle both situations.

+1. First, read in the credential issuer’s metadata from its well-known endpoint.
+1. If the `token_endpoint` property is present then there is just this metadata.
+1. If the `authorization_server` property is present, then read in the authorization server's metadata from its well-known endpoint.
+1. If both `token_endpoint` and `authorization_server` properties are present fail with an error invalid metadata.
+1. If neither are present then fail with an error invalid metadata.

 # Privacy Considerations

 TBD